JaDogg/pydoro/README.rst

 Done.

-You can also use :code:`pip install pydoro[audio]` to get audio dependencies for OSX and Linux.
+You can also use :code:`pip install "pydoro[audio]"` to get audio dependencies for OSX and Linux.

 On windows you may try the packaged .exe file.
 See the releases_ page.